-Nestled along a secluded yet desirable stretch of pristine beach in Playa del Carmen, Banyan Tree Mayakoba is an award-winning resort with a stunning design.
+Nestled along a secluded yet desirable stretch of pristine beach in Playa del Carmen on Mexico’s Yucatan Peninsula, Banyan Tree Mayakoba is an award-winning resort with a stunning design.
 The resort’s spacious lagoon villas are particularly eye-catching and offer sunset views from their rooftop decks with private plunge pools.

 Acre – Mexico

 Among the palm trees, cacti, and agave plants of the Baja Peninsula, Acre‘s treehouses make for an unforgettable stay in paradise.
 Each treehouse includes a king-size bed, a private terrace, and a bathroom complete with an outdoor shower for a luxurious stay among baja breezes.

 In the heart of Zambia’s Kafue National Park, Chisa Busanga is inaccessible most of the year as this pristine landscape becomes a floodplain, but when waters recede, it reveals one of the most unique accommodations imaginable.
 Designed to imitate the nests of weaver birds, each of Chisa Busanga’s four nests offers both seclusion and luxury, with a front-row view for some of the best stargazing you’ll ever experience.

 Bay Villa, Welcome Beyond – Greece

 Another stunning Welcome Beyond property, Bay Villa is nestled among rolling hills and white sand beaches on the Greek island of Skiathos.
 The villa’s sleek design, with an infinity pool and all-natural color scheme, sets off the stunning yet rugged scenery all the better.
 Space for up to eight guests makes this the perfect spot for your next family getaway.